stclib/STC/docs/algorithm_api.md

 - `c_find_reverse_if(CntType, startiter, enditer, outiter_ptr, pred)`

 ### c_append, c_append_if
+Clones any container onto an arbitrary container type, optionally using a predicate to filter out elements.
+Requires only that the element types are equal for the two containers.
-Append linearily in containers using a predicate. `value` is a pointer to each element in predicate.
+`value` is the pointer to each element in predicate.
+See example below for usage.
 - `c_append(CntType, outcnt_ptr, cnt)`
 - `c_append(OutCnt, outcnt_ptr, CntType, cnt)`
 - `c_append_if(CntType, outcnt_ptr, cnt, pred)`